FLYYY-07/Penggandaan-spotify/README.md

 # Spotify Clone Boilerplate

-Ready to use boilerplate for Spotify clone using Flutter, FastAPI, PostgreSQL, Firebase, and FFmpeg.
+Ready to use boilerplate for Spotify clone using Flutter, FastAPI, PostgreSQL, Supabase, and FFmpeg.